opennars/opennars-archived/doc/OpenNARS-One-Dot-Six.md

 The appraisal information will serve several functions:

-* The desire-values of data items (concepts, tasks, and beliefs) will be taken into account by the budget functions, where items with strong feeling (extreme desire-values) will get more resources than items with weak feeling (neutral desire-values).
+* The desire-values of data items (concepts, tasks, and beliefs) will be taken into account by the budget functions, where items with strong feeling (extreme desire-values) will apply more resources than items with weak feeling (neutral desire-values).

 * The overall satisfaction will be used as feedback to adjust the desire-values of data items, so that the ones associated with positive feeling will be rewarded, and the ones associated with positive feeling punished.
 In this way, the system will show a "pleasure seeking" tendency, and its extent can be adjusted by a system parameter.